araiprepress/photoshop_javascript-/README.md

 Simple tools for photoshop

 ## copyToOuterFolder.jsx
-Photoshop tool for gathering folder separated files to outer them.
+Photoshop tool for gathering image files separated to folders  to outer them. (for reducing manual operations)

 ## Note